begjosip/nuvolo-mail/README.md

 ---
 ### Description

 Repository for sending email to users from queue messages over SMTP server.
 Developed using Python 3.10, Flask, RabbitMQ and Jinja2 with HTML for email templates.

 ---

+### Instructions

+Position correctly to project root directory and run command ``pip install -r requeriments.txt``.
+Given command will install all needed packages to your Python environment.
+Before running application check `.env` file and setup requeired properties.
+`SMTP_SERVER=`
+`SMTP_PORT=`
+`SMTP_APP_MAIL=`
+`SMTP_PASSWORD=`
+After setting these properies and valid RabbitMQ docker container you can run `app.py` on desired port to listen and consume messages from queues.